serhiyraskoley/LLE-dashydahsy-dashboard/README.md

 ## LLE-dashy-dashy-dashboard
 **LLE-dashy-dashy-dashboard** is an application that provides users with a user-friendly interface for viewing deployed projects and adding them to the favorites list for quick access.
-The application retrieves data from the card.json file, which is currently manually populated.
+The application retrieves data from the card.json file, which is currently manually filled in.
 ![image](https://github.com/serhiyraskoley/LLE-dashydahsy-dashboard/assets/22105624/24c2840c-751b-4a36-9c42-ec608cb531c2)

 Main functionality: